Did you know? Depending on the animal being treated, our veterinary care costs can quickly exceed £1,000 per month!

 We are covered by several specialised vets who care for our animals at the sanctuary.

-Other veterinary responsibilities include devising an annual health plan for our animals including vaccinations, worming and other preventative measures.
-They also provide training and advice to our team so that we are able to provide a continued high standard of care and carry out routine care independently, such as administering injections, trimming hooves, providing first aid, and other specialised procedures such as Worm Egg Counts to monitor for internal parasites rather than risking building up resilience to wormers through overuse.
+Other veterinary responsibilities include devising an Annual Health Plan for our residents, including vaccinations, worming and other preventative measures.
+They also provide training and advice to our team so that we can provide a continued high standard of care and carry out routine care independently, such as administering injections, trimming hooves, providing first aid, and other specialised procedures such as Worm Egg Counts to monitor for internal parasites rather than risking building up resilience to wormers through unnecessary overuse.

-Our vets also carry out bi-annual sanctuary inspections to keep an eye on our animals, provide suggestions, and advise us on any changes that may need to be made.
+Our vets also carry out bi-annual sanctuary inspections to keep an eye on our residents, provide suggestions, and advise us on any changes that may need to be made.

 We rescue, care for and rehabilitate sick, injured, mistreated and in many cases abandoned and unwanted animals; giving them a safe and happy Forever Home here with us for life.